artemiszheng/FundamentalHCI_2025/FundamentalsHCI2.md

 - To maintain a **constructive** and **fair environment**, errors have been grouped into common categories.
 Grades have also been **rescaled** to match the overall class behavior and ensure equity.
 If some assignment pages are still missing, it means a few students have **not yet delivered earlier assignments** (or we are not done grading).

 This behavior will **no longer be tolerated**, as it affects the entire class’s progress.

+## Final Grade

+Your final grade for this course is now available in the document provided.
+This grade reflects your overall performance across all assignments, as well as your progression and the quality of your final submission.

+The final grade was not calculated as a simple average.
+Instead, we applied a weighted average to better reflect the growing complexity and expectations of the work throughout the course.
+This approach places more emphasis on the assignments that required deeper analysis, stronger design judgment, and more substantial engagement with the course material.

+The weights used were: 5%, 10%, 15%, 20%, and 50%.